K-VIL: Keypoints-based Visual Imitation Learning: Background

 \subsection{Via-point Movement Primitive (VMP)}

 In addition to extracting the keypoint constraints, we are interested in learning their motions from human demonstration videos.
-In imitation learning, motions are often represented by movement primitives (MPs).
-In this work, we use the via-point movement primitive (VMP)~\cite{zhou_learning_2019}.
+In imitation learning, motions are often represented by movement primitives.
+Here, we use via-point movement primitives (VMPs)~\cite{zhou_learning_2019}.
 A VMP combines a linear elementary trajectory $h_\text{vmp}$ with a nonlinear shape modulation $f_{\text{vmp}}$, so that

-where $x$ is the canonical variable decreasing linearly from 1 to 0, $y, y_0$ are current and start positions, and $g$ denotes the target position.
+where $x$ is the canonical variable decreasing linearly from 1 to 0, $y$ and $y_0$ are current and start positions, and $g$ is the target position.
 The shape modulation term is defined as a linear regression model based on $N_k$ squared exponential (SE) kernels $\psi_i(x) = \exp(-h_i(x-c_i)^2), i\in[1, N_k]$, where $h_i, c_i$ are pre-defined constants.
 Similarly to probabilistic movement primitives (ProMP)~\cite{paraschos2018using}, VMPs assume that the weight parameter $\bm{w}\sim\mathcal{N}(\bm{\mu}_{\bm{w}}, \bm{\Sigma}_{\bm{w}})$ follows a Gaussian distribution, and thus can be learned via maximum likelihood estimation (MLE).
 VMPs provide enhanced extrapolation capability compared to ProMP, as they handle via-points (including start and target positions) adaptation to points that lie out of the demonstrated distributions.
 In this paper, we leverage VMPs to learn the demonstrated motion styles of each keypoint and to adapt the corresponding trajectories to via-points identified using the dense correspondence function \smalleq{$f_c$} of DON.
 In contrast to control policies based on RL (e.g., \cite{sieb2020graph}) or on visual servoing (e.g., \cite{jin_generalizable_2022}), VMP-based control policies endow K-VIL with flexible temporal scaling and reliable via-point adaptation.